 The Company accounts for its leasing obligations under ASC 842, Leases.
 This standard requires the recognition of lease assets and lease liabilities by lessees for those leases previously classified as operating leases under previous U.S. GAAP.
-The lease asset would reflect a right-to-use asset and the lease liability would reflect the present value of the future lease payments.
+The lease asset would reflect a right-of-use ("ROU") asset and the lease liability would reflect the present value of the future lease payments.

-As of December 31, 2023, the Company rents office space under operating leases expiring in 2027, and the Company has no financing leases.
+As of December 31, 2024, the Company rents office space under operating leases expiring in 2027, and the Company has no financing leases.
 The leases call for base rent plus escalations as well as other operating expenses.
-The weighted average remaining lease term on the leases is approximately 3.3 years and the weighted average discount rate used to measure the lease liabilities is 4.65%.
-The following table represents the Company's lease right-of-use assets and lease liabilities on the statement of financial condition.
-Rent and occupancy expenses were \$246,677 for the year ended December 31, 2023, and represent operating lease cost.
+The weighted average remaining lease term on the leases is approximately 2.3 years and the weighted average discount rate used to measure the lease liabilities is 4.65%.